darinz/DL/12_CV/04_object_detection.md

 # Object Detection

+> **Key Insight:** Object detection is a core computer vision task that involves both localizing and classifying objects in images.
+Modern detectors combine mathematical rigor, deep learning, and clever engineering to achieve real-time performance and high accuracy.

 ## 1. Traditional Methods

 ### Sliding Window Approach

 The sliding window approach systematically scans an image with a fixed-size window to detect objects.
+This brute-force method is foundational for understanding more advanced techniques.

 **Window Function:**
 ```math